-Deductible The Calendar Year amount you must pay for specific Covered Services before the Claims Administrator pays for Covered Services pursuant to the Contract.
-Dependent The spouse, Domestic Partner, or child of an eligible Employee, who is determined to be eligible.
-A spouse who is legally married to the Participant and who is not legally separated from the Participant.
-A Domestic Partner to the Participant who meets the definition of Domestic Partner as defined in this Benefit Booklet.
+The spouse, Domestic Partner, or child of an eligible Employee, who is determined to be eligible.
+A spouse who is legally married to the Participant and who is not legally separated from the Participant. • A Domestic Partner to the Participant who meets the definition of Domestic Partner as defined in this Benefit Booklet.
 A child who is the child of, adopted by, or in legal guardianship of the Participant, spouse, or Domestic Partner, and who is not covered as a Participant.
-A child includes any stepchild, child placed for adoption, or any other child for whom the Participant, spouse, or Domestic Partner has been appointed as a non-temporary legal guardian by a court of appropriate legal jurisdiction.
+A Dependent child includes any stepchild, child placed for adoption, or any other child for whom the Participant, spouse, or Domestic Partner has been appointed as a non-temporary legal guardian by a court of appropriate legal jurisdiction.
 A child is an individual less than 26 years of age.
 A child does not include any children of a Dependent child (grandchildren of the Participant, spouse, or Domestic Partner), unless the Participant, spouse, or Domestic Partner has adopted or is the legal guardian of the grandchild.
-Domestic Partner An individual who is personally related to the Participant by a domestic partnership that meets all the following requirements: • Both partners are 18 years of age or older, except as provided in Section 297.1 of the California Family Code; • The partners have chosen to share one another's lives in an intimate and committed relationship of mutual caring; • The partners are: • not currently married to someone else or a member of another domestic partnership, and • not so closely related by blood that legal marriage or registered domestic partnership would otherwise be prohibited; • Both partners are capable of consenting to the domestic partnership; and
+An individual who is personally related to the Participant by a domestic partnership that meets all the following requirements: Both partners are 18 years of age or older, except as provided in Section 297.1 of the California Family Code: • The partners have chosen to share one another's lives in an intimate and committed relationship of mutual caring; The partners are: not currently married to someone else or a member of another domestic partnership, Domestic Partner and not so closely related by blood that legal marriage or registered domestic partnership would otherwise be prohibited; Both partners are capable of consenting to the domestic partnership; and If required under your Plan Sponsor's eligibility requirements, provide a declaration of domestic partnership.
+The domestic partnership is deemed created on the date when both partners meet the above requirements.
+Drugs Drugs include the following: